beckadamtheinventor/BOS/README.md

 	;your code here
 ```

-## Step 3
-Build BOS using the provided build.bat or build.sh files in the *root* directory of the repo.

 ## Using libload
 BOS comes pre-loaded with some libload libraries.
 Some of these libraries are unstable at the moment.